amazon-archives/aws-full-stack-template/workshop/readme.md

 #### Step 2: Play with the search capability

 Now that you've deployed the search extension, try a few sample searches to see if your goals are returned.

+Enter info on how to test search with Lambda

-If you want, integrate the search functionality into the frontend website.
+If you would like, you can go even further by integrating the search functionality into the frontend website.

-### Section 2: Build your own extension!
+### Section 2: Build your own extension! *(optional)*

 In this section, you will try to build your own extension on top of an existing application.

 #### Step 1: Tear apart the search extension in Section 1

-In order to figure out how you can build a generic extension on top of an existing application (ideally any application), first start by tearing apart the search extension we provide in Part 3, Section 1.
+In order to figure out how you can build a generic extension on top of an existing application (ideally any application), first start by tearing apart the search extension we discussed in Part 3, Section 1.
 Download the CloudFormation template and understand the different elements that are being deployed.
 Open at the Lambda functions to explore the logic for how/when conditional checks are made.

 #### Step 2: Decide what type of extension you want to build